nict-wisdom/rannc/documents/tutorial.rst

   out.backward(torch.randn_like(out))

 Inputs to ``RaNNCModule`` must be CUDA tensors.
-RaNNCModule has several more limitations about a wrapped model and inputs/outputs.
+RaNNCModule has several more limitations regarding a wrapped model and inputs/outputs.
 See :doc:`limitations` for details.
-The optimizer can update model parameters just by calling ``step()``.
+The optimizer can update model parameters simply by calling ``step()``.

 The program below (``examples/tutorial_usage.py``) shows the above usage with a very simple model.